 Payment of tax - You must pay your Illinois Income and Replacement Tax in full on or before the original due date of the return.
+Failure to pay the tax due on or before the original due date of the return may result in penalty and interest.
 This payment date applies even though an automatic extension for filing your return has been granted.

-Estimated tax payments - If you reasonably expect your Illinois Income and Replacement Tax and surcharge liability to be more than \$400 for the tax year, you are required to make quarterly payments of estimated tax.
-For more information, see the instructions for Form IL-1120-ES, Estimated Income and Replacement Tax Payments for Corporations.
+Estimated tax payments - If you reasonably expect your Illinois Income and Replacement Tax and surcharge liability to be more than \$400 for the tax year, you are required to make quarterly payments of estimated tax using Form IL-1120-V, Payment Voucher for Corporation Income and Replacement Tax.